 - Drench showers must deliver 20 GPM for 15 minutes.

 - Eye/Face Wash Fixtures - Should be considered when both the skin of the face and the eyes are at risk.
-Water flow must be high enough to allow user to hold eyes open while rinsing and must delver at least 3 GPM.
+Water flow must be high enough to allow user to hold their eyes open while rinsing and must deliver at least 3 GPM.

 - Safety Drench Showers - do not have eye irrigation systems.
 Appropriate in situations where the potential of full-body exposure exists.
 For use then there is no significant risk of eye exposure.

 - Combination Emergency, Eye and Eye/Face Systems - all systems must operate simultaneously.
 If hazardous material is caustic to all areas of the body including the eyes, this system provides the best solution.
 The shower must deliver 20 GPM.
 If part of the system, as previously stated, the eye/face system must deliver 3 GPM and an eyewash only system must deliver 0.4 GPM.

 - Drench Hoses - considered to be supplemental in most cases and cannot be used in place of a dedicated eyewash or shower system.
 Some companies sell combination eyewash/drench hose units but they must meet all ANSI requirements for both eyewash and drench hose systems.
 If used, it is recommended that a backflow preventer be used to prevent cross contamination.